 Many people struggle with body image.
 Women and men all over the world feel “less than” because they aren’t thin enough or fit enough.
 It’s important to remember, though, that there is no perfect body.
 Everyone has their own characteristics that make them unique.
 Pushing the notion that there is a “perfect” or “normal” body is harmful.

 The choices you make about what to eat and when to eat are important.
-It’s also important to make sure you don’t become obsessive about these decisions, though.
+However, make sure you don’t become obsessive about these decisions.
 If you look at food as fuel, you’ll be more likely to look at exercise as a way to keep you healthy, both physically and mentally.

-If you are looking at food as fuel, you are already on the right track!
+If you are looking at food as fuel, you are already on the right track.
 A healthy relationship with food is one that is rooted in compassion, not fear.
 Fear is what aligns us with body image.
 If we fear we may stray too much from that “perfect” body, we’re too worried about weight and less worried about what’s really important: self-love, compassion, and overall health.
 A healthy relationship with food means that you are being mindful of everything that you are putting in your body.